Mitigating Data Injection Attacks on Federated Learning: Introduction

 \section{Introduction}

-Big-data processing capabilities have significantly increased over the past years due to the increasing volume, and variety of data that is being generated and collected.
-Today, data has become an asset, and processing that data is required in many if not all the industries affecting our lives, such as healthcare, finance, transportation, manufacturing, and many more.
-With the increased need for data, a new need for privacy and security of the data has risen \cite{price2019privacy,jain2016big}.
+Big-data processing capabilities have increased significantly over the past years due to the increasing volume and variety of data that is being generated and collected.
+Today, data has become an asset, and processing that data is required in many, if not all, the industries affecting our lives, such as healthcare, finance, transportation, manufacturing, and many more.
+With the increased need for data, a new need for the privacy and security of the data has risen \cite{price2019privacy,jain2016big}.

-Federated learning is a popular approach for training machine learning models collaboratively while preserving data privacy \cite{zhang2021survey,li2020federated}.
-In this approach, instead of training a centralized model using a combined dataset as traditionally done, multiple independent agents train local models using their private datasets, which are assumed to be independent.
-The agents are exchanging the local model parameters (i.e., weights and biases) with a centralized node coordinating the learning process, which in turn returns a new model (or model updates) to all the agents.
-Although the agents are benefiting from the training performed on other agents' data, the datasets are not shared and remain private.
+Federated learning is a popular approach for collaboratively training machine learning models while preserving data privacy \cite{zhang2021survey,li2020federated}.
+In this approach, instead of training a centralized model using a combined dataset as traditionally done, multiple independent agents train local models using their private datasets, which are assumed to be statistically independent.
+The agents exchange the local model parameters (i.e., weights and biases) with a centralized node coordinating the learning process, which in turn returns a new model (or model updates) to all the agents (cf.~Figure~\ref{fig:fl_simple}).
+Although the agents benefit from the training performed on other agents' data, the datasets are not shared and remain private.